CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 > Any security vulnerabilities in Foo-Bar are covered by this policy.
 >
 > Security vulnerabilities are considered anything that allows users
-> to execute unauthorised code, access unathorised resources, or to
+> to execute unauthorised code, access unauthorised resources, or to
 > have an adverse impact on accessibility or performance of a system.
 >
 > Security vulnerabilities in upstream software (embedded libraries,